Qian8988/Credit_Risk_Analysis/README.md

 ## Summary:

 The Easy Ensemble Classifier model provides a recall of 92%, is the highest of all models.
 Which means that using Easy Ensemble Classifier will help detect almost all high risk credit.
 While other models provide a low precision, with those models a bank has more chance to falsely detect a high risk loan and might missing some business opportunities.
-That is why I would not recommend the bank to use the Easy Ensemble Classifier model to predict credit risk.
+That is why I would recommend the bank to use the Easy Ensemble Classifier model to predict credit risk.